Dr. Maria Paola Ferretti

 Books (as author)

 - Political Corruption.
 The Internal Enemy of Public Institutions (with E. Ceva).
-Oxford University Press (forthcoming August 2021)
+Oxford: Oxford University Press, 2021.

 - Public Justification and Pluralism, PhD Dissertation, The University of Manchester (United Kingdom), Ann Arbor: ProQuest Dissertations & Theses 2002.

 - Toleration and Respect (with I. Carter), Special Issue of the Journal of Applied Philosophy 30:1 (2013).